 The best option for visiting city, is to sign onto a Muscat tour, either arranged beforehand, at the airport, or at your hotel.
 And one of the city's top sights is the Al Alam Palace (above), the ceremonial residence (and one of six palaces) of the Sultan Qaboos, who has reigned since 1970 (this is an absolute monarchy, with a subordinate parliament).
 More than 200 years old and rebuilt in 1972, it is however not open to the public; you can only admire its facade from outside the fence, adorned with the shield of the sultanate.

-But other highlights besides the Mutrah souk include the Grand Mosque; the Nakhal, Bahla, and Rustaq forts; the Jabreen Castle; the ruins of Al Baleed and Sumhuram; and museums such as Qasrah and Bait Al Zubair, showcasing Omani heritage.
+Beyond that, other musts include the Grand Mosque; the Nakhal, Bahla, and Rustaq forts; the Jabreen Castle; the ruins of Al Baleed and Sumhuram; and museums such as Qasrah and Bait Al Zubair, showcasing Omani heritage.
 No shortage of fascinating places and activities to lend excitement and fascination to your visit to Muscat!

 All in all, a mix of the traditional and modern that will truly enchant you!